-- 3 Adapted from the USDA Geographic Preference final rule. - 4 Adapted from the USDA Food and Nutrition Service definition.
+- 39 Adapted from the USDA Geographic Preference final rule - 40 Adapted from the USDA Food and Nutrition Service definition

 Evaluation of 10 Cents is led by the Michigan State University Center for Regional Food Systems (CRFS).
-The work presented here is part of 10 Cents a Meal 2020-2021 Evaluation Results: Expanded Eligibility Increased Impacts by Colleen Matts and Megan McManus of CRFS and was generously funded by the W.K.
+The work presented here is part of the 10 Cents a Meal 2021-2022 evaluation results: Amplifying Impact with More Michigan Farms and Foods by Megan McManus and Colleen Matts, CRFS, and with support from the W.K.
 Kellogg Foundation and 10 Cents administrative funds for partner organizations.